Bullitt: Filming

-In one scene, the Charger crashes into the camera; the damaged front fender noticeable in later scenes.
-Local authorities did not allow the car chase to be filmed on the Golden Gate Bridge, but did permit it in Midtown locations, including Bernal Heights, the Mission District, and on the outskirts of neighboring Brisbane.
+In one early scene, the Charger crashes into the camera and the damaged front fender noticeable in later scenes.
+Local authorities did not allow the car chase to be filmed on the Golden Gate Bridge, but did permit filming in Midtown locations, including Bernal Heights, the Mission District, and on the outskirts of neighboring Brisbane.

 McQueen, a racecar driver at the time, drove in the close-up scenes, while stunt coordinator Carey Loftin, stuntman and motorcycle racer Bud Ekins, and McQueen's usual stunt driver, Loren Janes, drove for the high-speed parts of the chase and performed other dangerous stunts.
-Ekins, who doubled for McQueen in The Great Escape sequence in which McQueen's character jumps over a barbed-wire fence on a motorcycle, performs a lowsider crash stunt in front of a skidding truck during the Bullitt chase.
-The Mustang's interior rearview mirror goes up and down depending on who is driving: When the mirror is up, McQueen is visible behind the wheel; when it is down, a stunt man is driving.
+Ekins, who doubled for McQueen in The Great Escape sequence in which McQueen's character jumps a motorcycle over a barbed-wire fence, performs a lowsider crash stunt in front of a skidding truck during the Bullitt chase.
+The position of Mustang's interior rearview mirror changes depending on who is driving: When the mirror is up, McQueen is visible behind the wheel; when it is down, a stunt man is driving.

 The black Dodge Charger was driven by veteran stunt driver Bill Hickman, who played one of the hitmen and helped with the chase-scene choreography.
 The other hitman was played by Paul Genge, who played a character who had driven a Dodge off the road to his death in an episode of Perry Mason ("The Case of the Sausalito Sunrise") two years earlier.
-In a magazine article many years later, one of the drivers involved in the chase sequence remarked that the Charger, with a larger 440 CID engine versus the Ford FE 390 CID engine and greater horsepower (375 versus 325), was so much faster than the Mustang that the drivers had to keep backing off the accelerator to prevent the Charger from pulling away from the Mustang.
+In an article of the March 1987 issue of Muscle Car Review magazine, one of the drivers involved in the chase sequence remarked that the Charger, with the larger Dodge 440 CID Magnum engine versus the Ford 390 CID FE engine and greater horsepower (375 versus 325), was so much faster than the Mustang that the drivers had to keep backing off the accelerator to prevent the Charger from pulling away from the Mustang.